Nubank (NU) · · 22 min read

 In Q2’22, we reviewed and changed our write-off methodology for recovery of the contractual cash-flows of NPLs arising from unsecured personal loans from 360+ days to 120+ days.
 Figures consider this change.
 Our write-off methodology for credit cards remained unchanged at 360+ days.
 (1Q24 Earnings Release)

-Additionally, Nubank’s loan loss provisions—funds set aside to cover potential loan defaults—have been substantial, reflecting the higher risk associated with its loan portfolio.
-While necessary for financial stability, these provisions also indicate the anticipated higher rate of defaults within its customer base.
+Additionally, Nubank’s loan loss provisions—funds set aside to cover potential loan defaults—have been substantial, reflecting the higher risk associated with its loan portfolio in the Brazilian and Mexican markets.
+While necessary for financial stability, these provisions also indicate the anticipated higher rate of defaults within its customer base across Latin America.

 Nubank reports two main NPL ratios: the 15-90 days NPL ratio and the 90+ days NPL ratio.
 The 15-90 days NPL ratio is considered a leading indicator, while the 90+ days NPL ratio reflects more severe delinquencies.
 The 15-90 days NPL ratio is calculated by dividing the current NPL balance by the total balance average between the first and third months prior to the reporting period.
 The 90+ days NPL ratio is calculated similarly but uses the average balance from the fourth to the twelfth months prior.

-Nubank's methodology for managing NPLs also involves leveraging technology and data analytics to make real-time credit decisions and manage risk.
-This includes using artificial intelligence and machine learning to predict and manage NPLs.
+Nubank’s methodology for managing NPLs also involves leveraging technology and data analytics to make real-time credit decisions and manage risk in its digital banking operations.
+This includes using artificial intelligence and machine learning to predict and manage NPLs across its credit card business and personal loans portfolio in the Latin American market.

-The behavior and demographics of Nubank’s customer base play a crucial role in understanding the increase in non-performing loans (NPLs).
-By targeting underbanked and financially underserved populations, Nubank has been able to grow rapidly but also faces unique challenges related to credit risk.
+The behavior and demographics of Nubank’s customer base play a crucial role in understanding the increase in non-performing loans (NPLs) in its digital banking operations across Latin America.
+By targeting underbanked and financially underserved populations, Nubank has been able to grow rapidly in the Brazilian and Mexican markets but also faces unique challenges related to credit risk management.

 Nubank’s customer base primarily consists of younger individuals and those with lower to middle income levels.
 This demographic, while enthusiastic about digital banking solutions, often has less stable financial backgrounds compared to the typical clients of traditional banks.
 Nubank’s client base has a larger share of low-income individuals than the broader Brazilian financial system.
 This demographic is more vulnerable to economic fluctuations, leading to higher delinquency rates.

 The level of financial literacy among Nubank’s customers also impacts their financial behavior.
 Many of Nubank’s clients are first-time users of formal banking services and may lack the financial education necessary to manage credit effectively.
-This can lead to higher instances of missed payments and loan defaults.
+This can lead to higher instances of missed payments and loan defaults in Nubank’s credit card business and personal loan portfolio.

 Nubank’s user-friendly mobile app encourages active engagement with financial products, including credit cards and personal loans.
 However, the ease of access to credit can sometimes lead to irresponsible spending behavior, particularly among younger customers who might lack experience managing debt.
 This behavior contributes to higher delinquency rates as customers struggle to keep up with their repayments.